Elasa03/Lasa_LPP_Rag/README.md

 - Speeches and memoirs from political and military leaders
 - Contemporary newspaper articles

-Primary sources allow the agent to quote and reference original material that is 100% truthful
+Primary sources allow the agent to quote and reference original material that is 100% truthful since they are official documents.

 **Secondary Sources**
 - Peer-reviewed historical articles
 - Academic books and chapters by major WWI historians
-- Education youtube videos
+- Educational youtube videos

 These Secondary sources provide context, interpretation, and debate, enabling the agent to explain why historians disagree on certain issues.
 Example: Did the christmas truce really happened?